Skip to content

 Capitalisation-weighted system

 Used by the majority of stock indices, this system takes the size of each company into account when calculating the value of the index as a whole.
-So, the more a particular company is worth, the more its share price will affect the index.
+So, the more a particular company is worth, the more its stock price will affect the index.

-You can tell how much a particular company is worth by multiplying its share price by the number of shares issued.
+You can calculate a company's market capitalisation by multiplying its stock price by the number of shares issued.
 This is called its market capitalisation.

 Price-weighted system

-The higher the share price, the more influence that company has on the value of the index.
+The higher the stock price, the more influence that company has on the value of the index.
 For example, a stock trading at $100 would have five times more clout than one trading at just $20.

 Question